Whimsy Stick

 Breeds

 Pit bulls, Staffies, Boxers: powerful and enthusiastic in a way that feels even bigger indoors.
 Use shorter chase bursts (2 to 3 reps) with mandatory brief resets between.
 If intensity is escalating rather than resolving, slow the lure down rather than matching the dog’s energy.
-For overexcited dogs, the wait cue is non-negotiable.
+For larger high-drive dogs, the Rugged XL framework in the high-drive apartment dogs guide applies.

 Small